Robust density estimation with the $\mathbb{L}_{1}$-loss. Applications to the estimation of a density on the line satisfying a shape constraint: An -type estimator for the TV-loss

-If we omit the term $\inf_{P\in\overline \sM}\cro{\frac{1}{n} \sum_{i = 1}^n \dTV{P_i \et}{P}}$ that appears in his inequality and $\log 2$ that appears in ours, all the constants we get are divided by a factor 2 as compared to his.
+If we omit the term $\inf_{P\in\overline \sM}\cro{(1/n)\sum_{i = 1}^n \dTV{P_i \et}{P}}$ that appears in his inequality and $\log 2$ that appears in ours, all the constants we get are divided by a factor 2 as compared to his.

-When the Yatracos class $\{\{p>q\}, p,q\in\overline \cM\}$ is VC with dimension not larger than $D\ge 1$, all the elements of $\overline \cM$ are extremal with degree not larger than $D$ and \eref{Thm1_risk_bound_expecation_eq} becomes
+When the Yatracos class $\{\{p>q\}, p,q\in\overline \cM\}$ is VC with dimension not larger than $\frD\ge 1$, all the elements of $\overline \cM$ are extremal with degree not larger than $\frD$ and \eref{Thm1_risk_bound_expecation_eq} becomes

-In the particular case of i.i.d.\ data with common distribution $P\et$, an inequality of the same flavour was established by Devroye and Lugosi~\citeyearpar{MR1843146}[Section~8.2] for their minimum distance estimate.
+In the special case where the data are i.i.d.\ with distribution $P\et$, an inequality of the same flavour was established by Devroye and Lugosi~\cite{MR1843146}[Section~8.2] for their minimum distance estimate.
 Both inequalities involve a constant 3 in front of the approximation term $\inf_{P\in \overline\sM}\dTV{P \et}{P}$.
-In our inequality the numerical constants are explicit.
+In our inequality all the numerical constants are explicit.

 In the next sections, we take advantage of the stronger inequality~\eref{Thm1_risk_bound_deviation_eq} to consider density models $\overline \cM$ for which the Yatracos classes $\{\{p>q\}, p,q\in\overline \cM\}$ are not VC.